decred/dcrdocs/docs/getting-started/user-guides/dcrctl-basics.md

 ---

 `dcrctl` is the client that controls `dcrd` and `dcrwallet` via remote procedure call (RPC).
-You will use `dcrctl` for many things such as checking your balance, buying tickets, creating transactions, and viewing network information.
+You can use `dcrctl` for many things such as checking your balance, buying tickets, creating transactions, and viewing network information.

 **REMINDER:** This guide uses OS-agnostic examples for commands.
 Review the prerequisites to determine if you should be using `./dcrctl` or `dcrctl.exe` instead of `dcrctl`.